salesforce/lwc-rfcs/text/0000-context-service.md

 The primary goal of this RFC is to define how the to consume context, guarantee the right ergonomics and semantics for the consumer code while the provider can be experimental APIs.

-As a secondary goal is to provide ways for the lightning platform to control who can provide new context values, as a way to gate this feature.
+As a secondary goal is to provide ways for the Lightning Platform to control who can provide new context values, as a way to gate this feature.

 A third goal is to support the provision of context values on any element, whether it is LWC or not.